equinor/dm-docs/docs/docs/concepts/data-sources.md

 ---

-In [data modeling storage service](https://github.com/equinor/data-modelling-storage-service) (DMSS), documents (blueprints or entities) are stored in a _virtual_ hierarchy of data sources and packages:
+In [data modeling storage service](https://github.com/equinor/data-modelling-storage-service) (DMSS), documents (blueprints or entities) are stored in a _virtual filesystem_ which is a hierarchy with DataSources at the top.
+You can think of DataSources as drives on a Windows filesystem

-* Data source
+* DataSource
   * Root package
     * document
     * sub package
       * document
         * ...

-This hierarchy does not actually exist in the database, but there exists internal logic in DMSS to create this tree structure.
+* Another datasource

-## Data source
+## DataSource
 In the topmost layer we have data sources.
-A data source is an abstraction layer over one or more _storage repositories_ (can be a Mongo database, Azure file storage, etc).
+A data source is an abstraction layer over one or more _storage repository_.
+A storage repository is a physical storage system (filesystem, SQL-database, NoSQL-Database, cloud object storage, etc.).

 To define a data source, we create a json file for it:
 ```json